I24 News (American TV channel)

-i24NEWS is an English language international news television channel owned by Altice USA.
+i24NEWS is an English language international news television channel.
 It is the English version of i24NEWS.
 The network began broadcasting in the U.S. on February 13, 2017.
 It is live from 6 to 10 p.m.
 Eastern Time and at other times broadcasts from Israel.

 History

 Original English channel

 The original channel went live on July 17, 2013.
 Franck Melloul, the CEO, stated that it would battle prejudice and ignorance about Israel with “facts and diversity.”

 Arab Israeli journalist Lucy Aharish was the lead anchor of the original English-language branch of the channel from July 2013 until she resigned in January 2016.
 Her show, The News Today, was replaced by News Now with Merav Savir.
 News Now was canceled after only a few months of broadcasting, ahead of changes to the network.

 On December 8, 2016, all programming on the English channel officially ended in preparation for launching in America.
 The channel broadcast 10 minutes of news on the hour, from 8 a.m. to 11 p.m. (local time), and replaced Morning Edition, The Daily Beat, and The Lineup with a 26-minute news bulletin, repeated at half past each hour.